 \subsection{Evaluated Models}

 We evaluate the latest and state-of-the-art Large Image Editing Models.
 Since most of commercial models have additional safeguard models, so we divide the models into two groups.
 The first group includes commercial models: \begin{packeditemize} \item \textbf{Qwen-Image-Edit-Plus-2025-12-25~\cite{wu2025qwenimage}.} The latest image editing model developed by the Qwen team at Alibaba, which is a diffusion-based model with Qwen2.5-VL-Instruct-8B for extracting text embedding. \item \textbf{GPT Image 1.5~\cite{openai2025gptimage15}.} The flagship image generation and editing model released by OpenAI recently.
-It employs a native multimodal architecture within a single neural network, integrating text and image processing for superior instruction following and context-aware editing. \item \textbf{Nano Banana Pro~\cite{google2025gemini3pro}.} Also known as Gemini 3 Pro Image, this is Google's advanced image generation model built upon the Gemini 3 Pro architecture.
-It integrates real-time information from Google Search to produce context-aware images and supports high-fidelity multi-language text rendering. \item \textbf{Seedream 4.5 2025-1128~\cite{doubao2025seedream45}.} An image creation model released by Doubao (ByteDance) in December 2025, focusing on commercial productivity scenarios.
+It integrates text and image processing for superior instruction following and context-aware editing. \item \textbf{Nano Banana Pro~\cite{google2025gemini3pro}.} Also known as Gemini 3 Pro Image, this is Google's advanced image generation model built upon the Gemini 3 Pro architecture.
+It integrates real-time information from Google Search to produce context-aware images and supports high-fidelity multi-language text rendering. \item \textbf{Seedream 4.5 2025-1128~\cite{doubao2025seedream45}.} An image editing model released by Doubao (ByteDance) in December 2025, focusing on commercial productivity scenarios.
 It excels in multi-image fusion, precise instruction following, and ensures high subject consistency across complex edits. \end{packeditemize}